GoSuda

 3}

-Now that the general implementation principle is understood, I will explain the additional features for Listbox.
+Now that we understand the approximate implementation principle, let us explain the additional features for Listbox.

 List: Insertion/Deletion